 It is not necessary to invest in a big freezer.
 There are no special requirements to feeding a Paleo diet.
 I buy available ingredients and feed my dogs this way every week.

 To learn more about cheap sources of raw dog food, you can read more here.
 Be creative.
 A dog on a natural, Paleo-type diet can and should eat everything you provide.

 The most natural diet for your dog is:

 No. Most dog foods are made up with grains.
 They are, after all, cheap fillers, and that is why dog foods were invented in the first place.
-There may be some diets that are now grain free, but, despite the sloppy labeling, they are not natural, and certainly not what your dog needs to be healthy.
+There may be some diets that are now grain-free, but, despite the sloppy labeling, they are not natural, and they're certainly not what your dog needs to be healthy.

 You can do the same thing with organ meat if your dog does not like it.
 Most dogs enjoy organs raw, and they can even be mixed in with your vegetable mixture if your dog does not want to eat it.

 Are you ready to switch your dog to a natural diet like those that have been keeping his ancestors healthy for thousands of years?
 Find out what your dog needs, and get to it right away.